zhandos717/doc/en/fields/has-many.md

 <a name="parent-id"></a>
 ## Parent ID

-If the relationship has a resource, and you want to get the ID of the parent element, you can use the *ResourceWithParent* trait.
+If the relation has a resource, and you want to get the ID of the parent element, you can use the *ResourceWithParent* trait.

 ```php
 use MoonShine\Resources\ModelResource;